gitter-badger/BeamBot/README.md

 * The USERNAME and PASSWORD variables should be set to the Beam.pro username and password (respectively) for the account you wish the bot to chat using.
 * The CHANNEL variable should be updated via the id number gathered by going to `https://beam.pro/api/v1/channels/INSERT_BEAM_STREAM_OWNER_NAME_HERE` and taking the id number.
 You then swap that number for the 1 in config file.

 **Example**: Going to `https://beam.pro/api/v1/channels/ParadigmShift3d` returns `{"id":20902,"token":"ParadigmShift3d","online":false,`.
-You would want to take the 20902 (it will be different for another channel) number.
+You would want to take the `20902` (it will be different for another channel) number.

 ###Running:

 Simply run `python3 beambot.py`!

+## Features in 0.1.0 (RC 1)

+It's a Release Candidate because it works in its basic form.
+However, it still could use improvement, so that's why it's not a full 1.0 release.

+###Current issues:

+* Need to add the !give, !ban, !quote, !gears, !tackle, !slap, !uptime, !live, !command, and !whoami commmands still.

+* Need a better name than pybot/beambot

+* Anything else I can't think of at this time but is still applicable